Published: December 10, 2018

-Study on Nanofiber Spinning Using Centrifugal Force - Rotational Speed of Spinning Disk vs Nanofiber/Microfiber Diameter when Disk Speed is Increased via Gears -
+Study on Nanofiber Spinning Using Centrifugal Force - Rotational Speed of Spinning Disk vs Nanofiber/Microfiber Diameter when Disk Speed is Increased via Gears - [PDF]

 Hiroyuki Noguchi, Che-wei Kang, and Masao Murakawa

 (Received June 27, 2018; Accepted August 20, 2018)

 Keywords: nanofiber/microfiber, solvent, centrifugal force, spinning disk, gears